CKs-Technology-News/PrivacyTools/README.md

 Source for this is claim is [here](https://www.rollingstone.com/politics/politics-features/whatsapp-imessage-facebook-apple-fbi-privacy-1261816/).
 For people saying Telegram isn't mentioned in the source article, click on the source document.
 It does cover various apps including Telegram.
 The document as PDF is hosted [here](https://propertyofthepeople.org/document-detail/?doc-id=21114562).

-- [Oversec](https://f-droid.org/packages/io.oversec.one/) – Privacy for All Apps!
-Encrypt and Disguise Messages in All Your Apps.
-This is not an IM application but listed here as "helper" application to add an encryption layer for those who are not encrypted.
+- [Cyph](https://www.cyph.com/) – Is the most secure and easiest to use encryption app.
 - [Ricochet](https://ricochet.im/) – Anonymous instant messaging (Desktop only!).
 - [Threema](https://threema.ch/en) – The messenger that puts security and privacy first.
 Pay once, chat forever.
 No collection of user data.
 Open Source client.
 [Crypto review 2021](https://soatok.blog/2021/11/05/threema-three-strikes-youre-out/) by Soatok.
     - [OpenMittsu](https://www.openmittsu.de/) – A cross-platform open source implementation and desktop client for the Threema Messenger App.
-- [Status](https://status.im/) – Status is a secure messaging app, crypto wallet, and Web3 browser built with state of the art technology.
+- [Safer.Chat](https://safer.chat/) – Share the room and password with your friends and you'll be able to chat securely with no need to install anything.

 ## [iOS Keyboard](#ios-keyboard)